quarano/quarano-application/frontend/README.md

 ## Development Server

-The modules must be installed with `npm install` before the first start.
+The modules must be installed with `npm install` before the first start and after new packages have been added.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Add the `--open` flag to automatically open a browser tab.